TheDrone7/shieldbow/docs/api/LeagueManager.md

 ---
 title: LeagueManager
 description: A league manager - to fetch and manage all summoner competitive info.
+Requires API key with access to `league-v4` and `league-exp-v4` API.
 ---

 ## LeagueManager class

 A league manager - to fetch and manage all summoner competitive info.
+Requires API key with access to `league-v4` and `league-exp-v4` API.

 **Signature:**